LIPENGJUN2022/Lyrics-Translation/README.md

 # Lyrics-Translation

-An Application who can help us to translate lyrics between different language.the translate engine use the free model "gml4-flash",thanks to chatgml.
+An Application who can help us to translate lyrics in different language.the translate engine use the free model "gml4-flash",thanks to chatgml.

 ![](./Screenshot%20from%202025-02-10%2017-08-43.png)